Anu: Sumerian

-Sumerian creation myth
+Sumerian creation myths

-The main source of information about the Sumerian creation myth is the prologue to the epic poem Gilgamesh, Enkidu, and the Netherworld, which briefly describes the process of creation: at first, there is only Nammu, the primeval sea.
+The main source of information about Sumerian creation mythology is the prologue to the epic poem Gilgamesh, Enkidu, and the Netherworld, which briefly describes the process of creation: at first, there is only Nammu, the primeval sea.
 Then, Nammu gives birth to An (the Sumerian name for Anu), the sky, and Ki, the earth.
 An and Ki mate with each other, causing Ki to give birth to Enlil, the god of the wind.
 Enlil separates An from Ki and carries off the earth as his domain, while An carries off the sky.

 In Sumerian, the designation "An" was used interchangeably with "the heavens" so that in some cases it is doubtful whether, under the term, the god An or the heavens is being denoted.
 In Sumerian cosmogony, heaven was envisioned as a series of three domes covering the flat earth; Each of these domes of heaven was believed to be made of a different precious stone.
 An was believed to be the highest and outermost of these domes, which was thought to be made of reddish stone.

 Inanna myths

-Inanna and Ebiḫ, otherwise known as Goddess of the Fearsome Divine Powers, is a 184-line poem written in Sumerian by the Akkadian poetess Enheduanna.
+Inanna and Ebiḫ, otherwise known as Goddess of the Fearsome Divine Powers, is a 184-line poem written in Sumerian by the Akkadian poet Enheduanna.
 It describes An's granddaughter Inanna's confrontation with Mount Ebiḫ, a mountain in the Zagros mountain range.
 An briefly appears in a scene from the poem in which Inanna petitions him to allow her to destroy Mount Ebiḫ.
 An warns Inanna not to attack the mountain, but she ignores his warning and proceeds to attack and destroy Mount Ebiḫ regardless.

 The poem Inanna Takes Command of Heaven is an extremely fragmentary, but important, account of Inanna's conquest of the Eanna temple in Uruk.
 It begins with a conversation between Inanna and her brother Utu in which Inanna laments that the Eanna temple is not within their domain and resolves to claim it as her own.
 The text becomes increasingly fragmentary at this point in the narrative, but appears to describe her difficult passage through a marshland to reach the temple, while a fisherman instructs her on which route is best to take.
 Ultimately, Inanna reaches An, who is shocked by her arrogance, but nevertheless concedes that she has succeeded and that the temple is now her domain.
 The text ends with a hymn expounding Inanna's greatness.
 This myth may represent an eclipse in the authority of the priests of An in Uruk and a transfer of power to the priests of Inanna.